oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 # docker exec -i -t racnode1 /bin/bash
 ```

-If the install fails for any reason, log in to the container using the above command and check `/tmp/orod.log`.
+If the install fails for any reason, log in to the container using the preceding command and check `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs located at `$GRID_BASE/diag/crs` and check for failure logs.
 If the failure occurred during the database creation then check the database logs.

 ## Section 4: Adding a Oracle RAC Node using a container

-Before proceeding to the next step, please ensure Oracle Grid Infrastructure is running and the Oracle RAC Database is open as per instructions in section 3.
+Before proceeding to the next step, ensure Oracle Grid Infrastructure is running and the Oracle RAC Database is open as per instructions in section 3.
 Otherwise, the node addition process will fail.

 ### Password management
 Specify the secret volume for resetting grid/oracle and database passwords during node creation or node addition.
 It can be shared volume among all the containers